-- Test of English as a Foreign Language exam (TOEFL) minimum of 79 (Internet-based) or equivalent - International English Language Testing System exam (IELTS) minimum of 6.5 - Successful completion of Level 5 at BridgePathways at PhilaU - Proof of successful completion within the last year from an accredited English language program also approved by Philadelphia University.
+- Test of English as a Foreign Language exam (TOEFL) minimum of 79 (Internet-based) or equivalent - International English Language Testing System exam (IELTS) minimum of 6.5 - Successful completion of Level 5 at BridgePathways at Jefferson - ELS certificate with successful completion of Level 112 English for Academic Purposes (or equivalent) - Proof of successful completion within the last year from an accredited English language program also approved by Jefferson.
 For a current listing, visit the International Admissions website. - Doctoral programs have greater English Language requirements since their writing and research expectations are more intensive.